Brienne of Tarth: Season 4

-Brienne cannot return Sansa to Catelyn Stark, as Catelyn has been murdered by the Freys, and Jaime argues that Sansa (now married to Tyrion) is safer staying in King's Landing.
-Brienne speaks with Margaery Tyrell and explains that she did not kill Renly, then attends King Joffrey Baratheon's wedding to Margaery Tyrell.
-At the wedding, Cersei confronts Brienne and implies that Brienne loves Jaime, and Brienne witnesses Joffrey's death by poisoning.
+Brienne cannot return Sansa to Catelyn Stark, as the Freys have murdered Catelyn; Jaime argues that Sansa—now married to Tyrion—is safer staying in King's Landing.
+Brienne speaks with Margaery Tyrell and explains that she did not kill Renly, then attends King Joffrey Baratheon's wedding to Margaery.
+At the wedding, Cersei Lannister confronts Brienne and implies that Brienne loves Jaime, and Brienne witnesses Joffrey's death by poisoning.
 After Tyrion is accused of the murder, his brother Jaime gives Brienne a Valyrian steel sword (which Brienne names "Oathkeeper") and a coat of armor in support of her mission to find Sansa and take her to safety.
 He also gives her Tyrion's former squire, Podrick Payne, whose life is in danger after he refuses to offer false testimony against Tyrion.

-On their way through the Riverlands, Brienne and Podrick meet Arya Stark's former travelling companion Hot Pie; after learning from him that Arya is alive, they decide to travel to the Vale, as they suspect she is being sheltered by her aunt Lysa Arryn.
-There, Brienne encounters Arya and her escort, Sandor "The Hound" Clegane.
+On their way through the Riverlands, Brienne and Podrick meet Arya Stark's former travelling companion Hot Pie.
+After learning from him that Arya is alive, they decide to travel to the Vale, as they suspect she is being sheltered by her aunt, Lysa Arryn.
+There, Brienne encounters Arya and her escort, Sandor "the Hound" Clegane.
 When Arya refuses to go with Brienne, Brienne and the Hound fight, culminating in Brienne's forcing him off a cliff and dealing him an apparently deadly wound, although Arya escapes in the confusion.

 Season 5

 After searching fruitlessly for Arya, the dispirited Brienne and Podrick spot Sansa Stark in a tavern in the company of Lord Petyr Baelish, and Brienne offers Sansa her services.
-Sansa refuses, and Brienne, realizing that she is in danger from Baelish, flees with his guards in pursuit, but undeterred, she follows Sansa to the ancestral Stark stronghold of Winterfell, where she has been wed to Roose's sadistic son Ramsay.
-Staying in the nearby town, Brienne manages to have a message smuggled into Winterfell instructing Sansa how to signal if she is in need of help.
+Sansa refuses, and Brienne, realizing that she is in danger from Baelish, flees with his guards in pursuit.
+Still, undeterred, she follows Sansa to the ancestral Stark stronghold of Winterfell, where she has been wed to Roose's sadistic son, Ramsay.
+Staying in a nearby town, Brienne manages to have a message smuggled into Winterfell instructing Sansa how to signal if she needs help.
 The woman who relays this message is tortured and dies before revealing who sent it.
-Sansa eventually manages to escape the room where Ramsay has kept her captive, while the Boltons are preparing to battle Stannis' approaching forces.
-However, Brienne has left to find and kill Stannis (having sworn to avenge his brother Renly's death) before she can see Sansa's signal.
-Brienne finds Stannis gravely wounded in the aftermath of the battle and, after he confesses to his role in Renly's death, she executes him, telling him she is doing so in the name of the rightful king Renly.
+Sansa eventually manages to escape the room where Ramsay has held her captive, while the Boltons are preparing to battle Stannis's approaching forces.
+However, Brienne has left to find and kill Stannis—having sworn to avenge his brother Renly's death—before she can see Sansa's signal.
+Brienne finds Stannis gravely wounded in the aftermath of the battle and, after he confesses to his role in Renly's death, she executes him, telling him she is doing so in the name of the rightful king, Renly.